brandmaker/devportal-website/src/content/guides/auth.md

     redirect_uri=https%3A%2F%2Foauthdebugger.com%2Fdebug%0D%0A" -X POST "https://cas.brandmaker.com/api/v1.1/token"
 ```

-Now that your application has acquired its access token and refresh token, it can now make requests to the BrandMaker APIs.
-In order to access such a BrandMaker resource you need to include your access token in each request in the header "authorization".
+Now that your application has acquired its access token and refresh token, it can now make requests to the Uptempo APIs.
+In order to access such a Uptempo resource you need to include your access token in each request in the header "authorization".
 The token must be prefixed with the keyword "bearer " (with whitespace).
 For more information regarding bearer tokens you can visit the following [site](https://tools.ietf.org/html/rfc6750).

 ### Flow Overview

  ![](/assets/guides/auth/flowoverview.png)

-## Authenticate against the BrandMaker APIs
+## Authenticate against the Uptempo APIs

-In order to authenticate your application against any BrandMaker API, use the given authentication token from step 3 above.
+In order to authenticate your application against any Uptempo API, use the given authentication token from step 3 above.

 The token must be put into an [Authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) in the according request:

-**Authorization Header in Request to BrandMaker API**
+**Authorization Header in Request to Uptempo API**
 ``` xquery
 Authorization: Bearer 98w7n98wvetr98vern9t87vq9tz ... c9n4837590nv8eorfpocrw74n87c
 ```